-Media.net is powered by Yahoo and Bing; it’s likely to be AdSense most significant competitor.
+Media.net is powered by Yahoo and Bing; it’s likely to be AdSense’s most significant competitor.

 Just like AdSense, media.net allows its publishers to earn from publishing ads.
-Media.net pays their publisher via Paypal or Bank Wire.
+Media.net pays its publisher via Paypal or Bank Wire.

 Unlike AdSense, Bidvertiser creates a bidding system where only the highest bidder will be allowed to advertise on your website.

-They offer all kind of ads in AdSense (text ads, mobile ads, banner ads, slider ads, skyscraper ads, etc.).
+They offer all kinds of ads in AdSense (text ads, mobile ads, banner ads, slider ads, skyscraper ads, etc.).
 Their payment method is via PayPal or Payza.

 With Chitika, you don’t need approval, create an account, generate code, and place the code on your site, and you are good to go.